 Yoshioka, S., M. Hashimoto, and K. Hirahara, 1989.
 Displacement fields due to the 1946 Nankaido earthquake in a laterally inhomogeneous structure with the subducting Philippine Sea platea three-dimensional finite element approach: Tectonophysics, v.
 159, p.
 121-136.

-Eric Geist (USGS, Coastal & Marine Geology) with help from
+Eric Geist (USGS, Coastal and Marine Geology) with help from